spatie/docs.spatie.be-old/resources/views/laravel-event-projector/v2/using-reactors/writing-your-first-reactor.md

 ## Creating your first reactor

 Let's create your first reactor.
 You can perform `php artisan make:reactor BigAmountAddedReactor` to create a reactor in `app\Reactors`.
 We will make this reactor send a mail to the director of the bank whenever a big amount of money is added to an account.
+Typehinting `MoneyAdded` will make our package call `onMoneyAdded` when the event occurs.

 ```php
 namespace App\Reactors;